-- 1. On the menu bar, click Policies and Profiles. - 2.
-Click Certificates > User credential.
+1. On the menu bar, click Policies and Profiles.

-- 3. Click +. - 4.
+- 2. Click Certificates > User credential. - 3.
+Click +. - 4.
 Type a name and description for the profile.
 Each certificate profile must have a unique name. - 5.
-In the Certification authority connection drop-down list, select Manually uploaded certificate. - 6.
+In the Certificate authority connection drop-down list, select Manually uploaded certificate. - 6.
+If you are managing Android Enterprise devices and you want to prevent users from selecting the certificate to use for other purposes, on the Android tab, select Hide certificate on Android Enterprise devices.
+This option applies only to Android 9.0 and later devices. - 7.
 Click Add.